 dir.
 Paige Sarlin, Video, Color, Sound, 30 minutes

 This video is meant to be watched while holding a balloon.
 Supplied by the filmmaker, this prosthetic provides access to the deaf and hard of hearing.
-It also amplifies the absence and presence of amplified drone, breath, and cello.
-To feel … hold balloon.
+It also amplifies the somatic resonance of the piece.

 ACCESS INFORMATION:

-Balloons must be provided for the audience for theatrical screenings.
+Balloons must be provided for theatrical screenings.

 Contact p.sarlin@gmail.com for specially printed balloons.